johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## What is discipleship? ##

 What is the primary principle of messianic discipleship?
-I believe it is set forth most clearly by the missionary apostle, Paul, when he writes these words in his second letter addressed to his own disciple, Timothy.
+I believe it is set forth most clearly by the missionary apostle, Paul, when he writes these words in his second letter to his own disciple, Timothy.
 Words containing clear echoes of Jesus' words, in Matthew 28:

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*

 Here we encounter two vital aspects of messianic discipleship.
 Firstly, the knowledge of the Messiah is not a matter of human knowledge or philosophy: it is a spiritual reality, a divine relationship, mediated by the Holy Spirit.
 Secondly, this spiritual treasure has been entrusted to us and must be kept safe with the help of the Holy Spirit.

-### Safe-keeping ###

-Safekeeping does not mean hiding this treasure away.
+Such safekeeping does not mean hiding this treasure away.
 Unlike worldly treasures and wealth, the personal knowledge of and relationship with the Messiah is kept safe by *carefully committing it to the stewardship and safekeeping of other faithful people*.
 Paradoxically, it is this sharing of our treasure with others that keeps it safe, which keeps it from becoming unproductive.

 Let us seek to understand this more deeply.